SET Goals:

 - Each school has Eco-Champions who in turn make sure there is an Eco-Warrior in each class.
 This is to support energy efficiency and reduce waste.
 Staff are encouraged to be Eco-Champions too.

 - Scheme of Delegation is updated.
-Governance handbook is streamlined and less repetitive.
+Governance handbook is updated to reflect church schools joining.

 - Skills audits are used to ensure all governance structures are as strong as possible, reflecting the latest advice.
 All vacancies are filled and newer trustees and governors understand their role.